vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 ---
-title: "Building a Product Details Page"
+title: "Building a Product Details page"
 slug: "vtex-io-documentation-building-a-product-details-page"
 hidden: false
 createdAt: "2020-06-03T16:02:44.244Z"
 updatedAt: "2022-12-13T20:17:44.056Z"
 ---

-A Product Details Page, or PDP, is the web page on an ecommerce website that presents information on a particular product, including the product dimensions, color, price, reviews, shipping information, and other relevant details that shoppers may want to check before making a purchase.
+A Product Details page, or PDP, is an ecommerce page that displays information on a particular product, including its dimensions, color, price, reviews, shipping information, and other relevant details that consumers may want to check before purchasing.

-The PDP is defined within the `store.product` block in the Store Theme app, and is composed of a series of child blocks.
-The `store.product` block accepts all blocks allowed by the `store` and `flex-layout` blocks as child dependencies, as well as the following blocks list:
+The PDP is defined within the `store.product` block in the Store Theme app comprises a series of child blocks.
+The `store.product` block accepts all blocks allowed by the `store` and `flex-layout` blocks as child dependencies, as well as the following block list:

 <details>
   <summary>List of blocks accepted by <code>store.product</code></summary>